wix-incubator/wix-react-tools/docs/class-decor.md

 # after

-registers a callback to be after a class method is called
+registers a callback to be after a class method is called. callback return value will override method's return value.

 ## API